tomchadwin/tom.chadw.in/_posts/2022-10-14-GreenSanity.md

 countryside.

-We doubled down on narrowboating, and have been on the canals several weeks a years for over fifteen years.
+We doubled down on narrowboating, and have been on the canals several weeks a year for over fifteen years.
 Landscape and nature are balm.
 Seeing HS2 carving swathes through the South Oxford summit was one of my saddest memories.